lazy-snorlax/a-star_algorithm/README.md

  Both of these grids are required for runtime.

 # Output
- The console/command line should show for every square;
+ The console/command line should show for every square of the path chosen;
   -the co-ordinate taken
   -the number of adjacent squares checked for threats